splitwise/cacheable/README.md

 By [Splitwise](https://www.splitwise.com)

-Cacheable is a gem which intends to adds method caching in an [aspect-oriented programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming) fashion in Ruby.
+Cacheable is a gem which intends to add method caching in an [aspect-oriented programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming) fashion in Ruby.
 Its core goals are:

 * ease of use (method annotation)
 * flexibility (simple adaptablability for any cache backend)